axeltib/Kthfs-Excercises/README.md

 This repo consists of the two excercises given by Kthfs; Kth Formula Student.
+I am most proficient in python, which is the language I wrote all the scripts and classes in.

 ## Excersise 1